 Our peer tutors are carefully selected students who are faculty recommended and have successfully completed the courses in which they tutor and enjoy working with other students.
 In addition, all peer tutors are paid Spoon River College employees who complete a series of tutor training requirements to help them learn the best techniques for working with students.

 To schedule a tutor session, Click Here.
 Login using your SRC username (firstname.lastname) and case sensitive password.
 If you prefer a drop-in appointment, just stop by the front desk in at either LRC location.

 Online tutoring is available for students who cannot access tutoring at one of the Learning Resource Centers due to distance, time or availability of tutors.
-Students may connect with a Writing Tutor via the "Online Writing Help" link in any Canvas course or with a Math & Science Tutor via the online tutoring link in My SRC.
+Students may connect with an online tutor via the "Online Tutoring" link in the left menu of any Canvas course site.

 Study groups are one of the best ways to study and learn material!
 They give the opportunity to share notes, find new strategies for studying, review for exams, and form friendships with peers.
 Instructors as they are often directly involved with study groups by checking in on the progress and reviewing with the group before an exam.
 LRC staff will visit many of the classrooms during the semester to set up study groups but additional study groups can be arranged by either stopping in the center or contacting staff to make arrangements.